 Step 3: Extra Days

 In the final step, you define whether leave entitlements are to be increased depending on employees’ length of service with the company.
 Select Yes to enable the function, and then enter the number of extra days per year of employment from the hire date.
 You have the option to enter any number of policies here.

 Extra days of leave accrue on each anniversary of an employee’s hire date by default.
 If you create an extra days policy that stipulates Add 1 extra day(s) 1 year(s) after the hire date, an employee who joined the company on 01.10.2018 would be entitled to one additional day of leave exactly one year later, i.e. from 01.10.2019.

 The Grant extra days with the start of next entitlement period checkbox allows you to define the start date of the next entitlement period as the reference date on which the entitlement is to accrue instead of the hire date.
 In the example shown, the employee would receive an additional leave day from 01.01.2020.

 Refer to the article on Best Practices: Accrual Policies for examples of commonly used settings.

 Once you assign an accrual policy to employees, you can click on the policy name in Settings > Absences to find out how many employees are currently subject to the relevant policy.

-If you wish to prevent an accrual policy from being assigned to any employees or serving as the basis for any leave entitlements, you can delete the policy in Settings > Absences > Paid vacation.
+If you wish to prevent an accrual policy from being assigned to any employees or serving as the basis for any leave entitlements, you can delete the policy in the settings under Absence > Paid vacation.

-Please note that archived accruals cannot be restored.
+Please note that archived accrual policies cannot be restored.
 If you wish to restore an archived accrual policy, you need to recreate it using the New Absence Policy option.

 Can't find what you're looking for?